 1. Surging sales

 Roku has produced back-to-back quarters of stellar growth, helping put to rest fears of a slowdown that plagued the company last year.
-Roku, Inc. - Class A (ROKU - Get Rating) grew revenue by 46% year over year in the fourth quarter, then followed that up by accelerating its growth to 51% in the first quarter, which is typically the company’s softest season for sales growth.
+Roku, Inc. - (ROKU - Get Rating) grew revenue by 46% year over year in the fourth quarter, then followed that up by accelerating its growth to 51% in the first quarter, which is typically the company’s softest season for sales growth.
 Platform revenue, which makes up the bulk of Roku’s sales, is growing at an even faster clip, up 79% year over year.

 Management expects the company’s heady growth to continue.
 It signaled its confidence by raising Roku’s full-year revenue forecast to $1.04 billion, representing growth of 40% year over year.
 The company regularly exceeds its own guidance, so the final results may be significantly better.